-On July 13, 1970, LBJ’s birthplace became a national historical site and he and his family attended the ceremonies.
+On June 13, 1970, LBJ’s birthplace became a national historical site and he and his family attended the ceremonies.
 It was the kind of occasion that would make any person think of his past, his parents, relatives and early friends, reflect on what life was like, and ponder the changes he had seen over the span of his lifetime.
 Young Patrick was three years old when he rode with his grandfather on that day.
-The next day, Johnson’s emotions led him to write a thoughtful letter that his grandson would only appreciate later, full of advice, reminiscence and hope.
+Shortly after, Johnson’s emotions led him to write a thoughtful letter that his grandson would only appreciate later, full of advice, reminiscence and hope.

 Johnson’s programs and policies as President reflected the fact that he remembered his roots, so the advice he gave was consistent with his own life.
 This letter provides an extraordinary glimpse of the private LBJ